 The Sahara desert is the largest hot desert in the world and the third largest desert after Antarctica and the Arctic.
-It stretches from the Atlas mountains in north Africa to the Sahel in the south and has a combined surface area of 3,600,000 square miles - a size comparable to China or the USA.
+It stretches from the Atlas mountains in North Africa to the Sahel in the south and has a combined surface area of 3,600,000 square miles - a size comparable to China or the USA.
 The area you ride through is in the south-central part of Morocco and you depart from the town of Ouarzazate, also known as the 'door to the desert'.
-To the south of Ouarzazate lies only desert, but that desert holds a multitude of landscapes and terrains, from open plateaus to high dunes and the oasis filled Draa Valley.
+To the south of Ouarzazate lies only the desert, but that desert holds a multitude of landscapes and terrains, from open plateaus to high dunes and the oasis-filled Draa Valley.

 These rides are for experienced riders who can enjoy riding a forward-going Arab or Barb Arabian across the wide-open desert.
 There are many canters and gallops on offer, whichever itinerary you choose.